-The Chief Constable's Delivery Plan sets out the specific actions North Wales Police will take in delivering these priorities.
-Of note is the importance of partnership working in tackling them.
+With the overall priorities set by the PCC, the Chief Constable's Delivery Plan sets out the specific actions North Wales Police will take to deliver these priorities.
+Of note is the importance of partnership working to tackle them.

 All priority areas present issues beyond policing and an effective response can be delivered only in partnership as reflected in the schematic below: